 Well-known for their central role in Einstein’s Special Relativity, the Lorentz transformations are derived from the rotation of two frames of reference in standard configuration while time is taken to be an imaginary unit of spacetime.
 This is rarely seen in the wild.
 Not many undergraduate textbooks or online texts show the details of the working.
 Hence, this article.
 Continue reading Deriving the Lorentz transformations from a rotation of frames of reference about their origin with real time Wick-rotated to imaginary time

-In these examples, the eigenvalues of matrices will turn out to be real values.
-In other words, the eigenvalues and eigenvectors are in real number space.
+We calculate the eigenvalues and eigenvectors of a 3×3 matrix in real number space.
 Continue reading Real eigenvalues and eigenvectors of 3×3 matrices, example 3

-In these examples, the eigenvalues of matrices will turn out to be real values.
-In other words, the eigenvalues and eigenvectors are in real number space.
+We calculate the eigenvalues and eigenvectors of a 3×3 matrix in real number space.
 Continue reading Real eigenvalues and eigenvectors of 3×3 matrices, example 2

-In these examples, the eigenvalues of matrices will turn out to be real values.
-In other words, the eigenvalues and eigenvectors are in real number space.
+We calculate the eigenvalues and eigenvectors of a 3×3 matrix in real number space.
 Continue reading Real eigenvalues and eigenvectors of 3×3 matrices, example 1